 60 Second Lemon Law Assessment™

-As a consumer, you have more power than you might think.
-When you purchase a product from a professional seller, the law automatically grants you certain protections, whether they’re mentioned in a contract or not.
-One of the most important of these is the implied warranty of merchantability.
+You have more power as a consumer than you might realize.
+When you buy a product from a professional seller, the law provides an automatic safety net.
+It’s called the Implied Warranty of Merchantability.
 This isn’t some obscure legal footnote; it’s your built-in guarantee that a product, especially a major purchase like a car, will be of at least average quality and function as it’s supposed to.
 Understanding this right is the first step toward holding sellers accountable.
-In this article, we’ll explain this automatic protection in simple terms, so you know exactly what you’re entitled to and how to act when you’ve been sold a product that doesn’t measure up.
+We’ll explain this automatic protection in simple terms, so you know exactly what you’re entitled to when you’ve been sold a product that doesn’t measure up.

 When you buy a product, you have a basic expectation: it should work.
 A new car should drive, a phone should make calls, and a refrigerator should keep your food cold.
 You don’t expect to take it out of the box and find it’s completely useless.
 This fundamental expectation isn’t just wishful thinking; it’s a consumer right backed by law.
 It’s called the implied warranty of merchantability.